 Phylum: Anthophyta - Class: Equisetopsida - Order: Gentianales - Family: Rubiaceae

+Heath Bedstraw flowers from May through to August.
 The plant shown here was photographed in mid July on Llanllwni Mountain, overlooking the Teifi Valley in West Wales.

 Cleavers Galium aparine, commonly also referred to as Goosegrass, is another of the many Galium species; the plant smems and leaves as well as the fruits are covered with tiny curved spines that stick to clothing.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...